programmer90000/driving/hazard-preception.md

 # Stages of a hazard

-Stage 1: The Potential Hazard (The Early Clue)
+## Potential Hazard

 This is the earliest sign that a situation might develop into a hazard.
 You are observing and gathering information.

 · What it is: Something that is not yet a direct threat but has the potential to become one.
-· Your Action: Do NOT click at this stage.
+· Your Action: Do **NOT** click at this stage.
 Simply register the information and prepare for what might happen next.
 · Examples:
   · You see a ball roll into the road from behind a parked car.
   · You see a pedestrian standing on the pavement looking at their phone, not the road.